wavesurfer.jswavesurfer.js v7 beta is a TypeScript rewrite of wavesurfer.js that brings several improvements:

 </script>

-Or, as a UMD script tag which exports the library as a global WaveSurfer
+Or, as a UMD script tag which exports the library as a global WaveSurfer variable:

 <script type="text/javascript" src="https://unpkg.com/wavesurfer.js@beta/dist/wavesurfer.min.cjs"></script>